contanpe/PSCI/Theory Paper.md

 ![imagen](https://github.com/user-attachments/assets/5e5b0a21-b309-4266-a8fe-c77170072a39)

-So then what is the minimum amplitude of a wave affected by negentropy? we said that Negentropy (τ^−1) prevents the wave from collapsing by injecting novelty and maintaining coherence in the plenum.
-This suggests that the wave amplitude is sustained or modulated by the interplay of τ^{−1}ln⁡ϕ.
+So then what is the minimum amplitude of a wave affected by negentropy? we said that Negentropy (1/τ) prevents the wave from collapsing by injecting novelty and maintaining coherence in the plenum.
+This suggests that the wave amplitude is sustained or modulated by the interplay of 1/τ ln⁡ϕ.
 To find the minimum wave amplitude of a negentropy-affected longitudinal wave, we need to combine the standing wave properties, the role of negentropy, and the geometric constraints provided.
 A standing wave has nodes (points of zero displacement) and antinodes (points of maximum displacement).
 The amplitude at an antinode represents the maximum displacement.
 Finding the minimum amplitude under the influence of negentropy:

 **Constants**